OlyaAtanasova/SoftUni-Task/README.md

 # SoftUni-Task
 My education in Softuni

-It was created by Olya
+It was created by Olya.

+It is super simple.